mqtthiqs/at-doc/docs/atelier/modulation.md

 another agitation modulates its frequency, then each of the three pitch modulations will see its frequency agitated independently.

+!!! note

-Note: Because of their polyadic nature, modulation feedback loops do not make sense (they would require infinitely many parameter instances).
+    Because of their polyadic nature, modulation feedback loops do not make sense (they would require infinitely many parameter instances).
 The signal path of modulations must therefore be loop-free; Atelier will warn you whenever your patch involves a feedback loop.

 ## Tips & tricks